-C951 Introduction to Artificial Intelligence Introduction to Artificial Intelligence explores the foundational principles and practices of artificial intelligence (AI), machine learning, and robotics.
-The course prepares students to analyze relationships, build agents, and create models relevant to AI - problems.
-The prerequisites for this course are Introduction to Probability and Statistics as well as Data Structures and Algorithms II.

-C952 Computer Architecture Computer Architecture introduces students to concepts and characteristics of organization and architecture applied to modern computer systems, including performance, processor, memory, Input/Output, and multiprocessors to optimize system design, performance, - C954 Information Technology Management - IT Management introduces the key topics and skills needed to lead next-generation technology organizations.
+C951 Introduction to Artificial Intelligence Introduction to Artificial Intelligence explores the foundational principles and practices of artificial - intelligence (AI), machine learning, and robotics.
+The course prepares students to analyze relationships, build agents, and create models relevant to AI problems.
+The prerequisites for this course are Introduction to Probability and Statistics as well as Data Structures and Algorithms II. - C952 Computer Architecture Computer Architecture introduces students to concepts and characteristics of organization and architecture applied to modern computer systems, including performance, processor, memory, Input/Output, and multiprocessors to optimize system design, performance, and efficiency. - C954 Information Technology Management - IT Management introduces the key topics and skills needed to lead next-generation technology organizations.
 This course explores how common applications and innovation drive value and business needs.
 Ethical and regulatory compliance issues are discussed, including current practices for risk management, disaster recovery, and cybersecurity.
 Students will also analyze the key leadership skills and traits necessary to lead responsive, competitive, and innovative organizations.
 This course has no prerequisites. - C955 Applied Probability and Statistics Applied Probability and Statistics is designed to help students develop competence in the fundamental concepts of basic statistics including: introductory algebra and graphing; descriptive statistics; regression and correlation; and probability.
-Statistical data and probability are often used in everyday life, science, business, information technology, and educational settings to make informed decisions about the validity of studies and the effect of data on decisions.
+Statistical data and probability are often used in everyday life, in science, in business, in information technology, and in educational settings to make informed decisions about the validity of studies and the effect of data on decisions.
 This course discusses what constitutes sound research design and how to appropriately model phenomena using statistical data.
 Additionally, the content covers simple probability calculations, based on events that occur in the business and IT industries.
-No prerequisites are required for this course. - C957 Applied Algebra Applied Algebra is designed to help you develop competence in working with functions, the algebra of functions, and using some applied properties of functions.
-You will start learning about how we can apply different kinds of functions to relevant, real-life examples.
-From there, the algebra of several families of functions will be explored, including linear, polynomial, exponential, and logistic functions.
-You will also learn about relevant, applicable mathematical properties of each family of functions, including rate of change, concavity, maximizing/minimizing, and asymptotes.
-These properties will be used to solve problems related to your major and make sense of everyday living problems.
-Students should complete Applied Probability and Statistics or its equivalent prior to engaging in Applied Algebra. - C958 Calculus I Calculus students apply theoretical concepts of calculus to real-world situations, demonstrating a developing mathematical mindset.
+There are no prerequisites for this course. - C957 Applied Algebra Applied Algebra is designed to help you develop competence in working with functions, understanding the algebra of functions, and using some applied properties of functions.
+You will start learning to apply different kinds of functions to relevant, real-life examples.
+From there, you will explore the algebra of several families of functions, including linear, polynomial, exponential, and logistic functions.
+You will also learn about relevant, applicable mathematical properties of each family of functions, including rate of change, concavity, maximums and minimums, and asymptotes.
+These properties will be used to solve problems related to your major and to make sense of everyday living problems.
+Students should complete Applied Probability (C955) and Statistics or its equivalent prior to engaging in Applied Algebra (C957). - C958 Calculus I Calculus students apply theoretical concepts of calculus to real-world situations, demonstrating a developing mathematical mindset.
 This course focuses on limits, derivatives, integrals, and differential equations; it also prepares students for Discrete Mathematics.